Tristan Meinecke: Artistic philosophy

-According to John Corbett (writer), "People who knew him expected him to become a star.
+According to John Corbett, "People who knew him expected him to become a star.
 He didn't, because he had to take a job, and because of his own cantankerous personality, and because of his own restlessness, which meant that he didn't make the same kind of work over and over again--whereas [gallery owners] wanted him to keep painting one way".
 Meinecke's work elicited mixed reactions from both critics and the public.
 He was praised as "an ardent experimenter with new materials, stretching the painting medium to extra dimensions".
 One of his larger split-level works, Prophecy was described as a "crowd-stopper."
 A beat reporter who attended the 1957 No-Jury show singled out one of his constructions as "imposing" but went on to say "It is almost all black.
 He was born in 1916, and should know better".

 Whether the constriction of authority manifested as an academic system of rules for how to create, or as a social system of patronage and approval for determining which works of art were deemed valuable, Meinecke engaged in "a conscious rebellion" and chose to reject such systems:

 "Above all I wanted to do away with 'good composition.'
 I aimed at breaking down form.
 I changed the shape of the work and quit relying on frames.
 I aspired to total hysteria...